 In order to officially withdraw from the University, the students must fill out a Withdrawal Form.
 This form is available at the Registrar's Office or can be downloaded from the FNU website.
 It must be completely filled out and submitted to the Registrar's Office.
-Online Learning students must submit the completed form to the Registrar's Office via either e-mail (kcabrera@fnu.edu or hflores@fnu.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
-Additional questions about the Online Learning Campus can be emailed to slomena@fnu.edu.
+Distance Learning students must submit the completed form to the Registrar's Office via either e-mail (eperez@fnu.edu or mconcepcion@fnu.edu) or fax at (305) 362 0595, Attention to: Registrar's Office.
+Additional questions about the Distance Learning Department can be emailed to slomena@fnu.edu.